nelsonfigueroa/nelson.cloud/content/posts/2022-06-12-replacing-aws-acm-ssl-certificates-with-no-downtime.md

 +++

 I recently learned that it is possible to replace an existing ACM SSL certificate on any AWS resource with no downtime.
 The key is that the old certificate must exist while making SSL certificate updates to a resource.
 AWS does not allow users to delete a certificate that has resources associated.
-That means there is no risk of an in-use SSL certificate from being missing.
+That means there is no risk of an in-use SSL certificate being missing.

 Here's what a resource associated to an ACM SSL certificate looks like.
 In this case it's a CloudFront Distribution: